antonioribeiro/a17ex/README.md

 Translation is something I had some trouble in with Twill and I broke it bad, so bad I had to restart from scratch, this time not touching too many things.
 I tend to break things, because I don't do things the way some people do, so sometimes I find bugs or I bump into requirements not fit for a particular feature.
 But I should probably talk to Quentin about this later.
 I already sent a Pull Request to Twill, fixing some namespacing problems I found while organizing classes my way.

 ## ISSUES
+- Point Github readme to the https://twill.io/ page
 - Add CORS to the docs, to warn people about S3 && JavaScript
 - Add "use Illuminate\Support\Facades\Schema;" to Twill migrations
 - Fix typo "colums"